supervisely/developer-portal/app-development/advanced/create-export-app/create-export-app-from-template.md

 SLY_APP_DATA_DIR="results/"   # ⬅️ path to directory for local debugging
 ```

-Please note that the path you specify in the `SLY_APP_DATA_DIR` variable will be used for saving temporary files (they will be removed at the end) and application results.
+Please note that the path you specify in the `SLY_APP_DATA_DIR` variable will be used for saving application results and temporary files (temporary files will be removed at the end).

 For example:
 - path on your local computer could be `/Users/admin/Downloads/`